jmarshallnz/epiclustR/README.md

 Data format
 -----------

+The code in the PrepareDatasets folder can be used to prepare the first three datasets.
 The data required are as follows:

 Meshblocks.txt